apptainer/apptainer-userdocs/security_options.rst

 Building encrypted containers
 *****************************

-With {aProject} setuid installation it is possible to build and run encrypted containers.
+{Project} can build and run encrypted containers.
-The containers are decrypted at runtime entirely in kernel space, meaning that no intermediate decrypted data is ever present on disk.
+The containers are decrypted at runtime entirely in memory, meaning that no intermediate decrypted data is ever present on disk.
 See :ref:`encrypted containers <encryption>` for more details.